A Beckenham Walk

 Station cross at the lights to the Green

-This owes its existance to the Luftwaft as it was a densely developed area, including the Railway Hotel, before WWII bombing.
-There is a parish boundary marker that came from another site.
+This owes its existance to the Luftwaft as it was a densely developed area, including the Railway Hotel, before WWII bombing (see information board).

 Walk along to the parish

-The small village church was rebuilt between 1885-1903.
+The small village church was rebuilt between 1885-1903 to the designs of W Gibbs Bartlett.
 There are some attractive post-war stained glass windows, a number of memorials and a coffin cart.
-The lychgate is 13th century, repaired in 1924.
+The lychgate is 13th century, repaired in 1924 to commemorate two Thornton brothers killed in WWI (see plaques).
 Across the road is a milestone first erected in 1713.

 Turn left into Bromley Road